Field-driven transition from quantum spin liquid to magnetic order in triangular-lattice antiferromagnets: Conclusion

-We hope that our work will stimulate further theoretical and experimental studies, including the application of hydrostatic pressure and/or the exploration of other families of rare-earth delafossite materials, with the goal of completing the catalogue of their phenomenology.
+We hope that our work will stimulate further theoretical and experimental studies, including the application of hydrostatic pressure and/or the exploration of other families of rare-earth delafossite materials, with the goal of completing the catalog of their phenomenology.
 For instance, neutron scattering and heat-transport measurements will be important to clarify the nature of the zero-field spin liquid, which in our treatment and according to some numerical studies of the $J_1$-$J_2$ model~\cite{zhuwhite15,hu2015} is a gapped $\mathbb{Z}_2$ QSL, but other such studies favor a gapless $U(1)$ QSL~\cite{iqbal16,hu2019}.
-Also, detailed thermodynamic studies of the onset of field-induced order will shed light on the confinement transition.
+We note that gapless spin liquids, such as a state with a spinon Fermi surface, are not perturbatively accessible within our bosonic theory, and a complementary approach with fermionic partons is more suited in that scenario.
+Also, detailed thermodynamic studies of the onset of field-induced order in the delafossites will shed light on the confinement transition.

+On the methodological front, it is worth pointing out different approaches from the literature.
+Spin-wave theory implemented for spins $1/2$ leads to a hard-core boson representation which has also been used to study magnetization plateau states and proximate phases \cite{misguich01,jolicoeur02,tay10}.
+Interestingly, the fractionalization schemes greatly differ: In our Schwinger-boson theory the spin fluctuations are composed of two bosonic partons.
+In the hard-core boson description, a spin flip corresponds to a single bosonic mode which, however, is then converted into a fermion via a Chern-Simons gauge field \cite{misguich01,jolicoeur02} or fractionalizes into two fermionic partons~\cite{tay10}.
+Notably, a refined mean-field theory using hardcore bosons on the triangular lattice has found the same high-field sequence of transitions around the up-up-down phase~\cite{tay10} that we report.